In January 2017, the UK government launched a call for evidence to examine the case for reform of the law on corporate liability for economic crimes.

 Nicholas Ryder is Professor of Financial Crime at the University of the West of England and is a regular contributor to KYC360.
 He is the founder and series editor of Routledge’s ‘The Law Relating to Financial Crime Series’ and co-series editor for Palgrave’s ‘Risk, Crime and Society.
 His expertise spans banking regulation, consumer credit regulation and all aspects of financial crime.

-Hannah Laming is a partner at Peters and Peters Solicitors LLP.
-She has helped corporations devise compliance regimes in relation to the UK Border Agency, global sanctions and, most recently, the prospective offence of failing to prevent tax evasion.
-She has also been involved in a number of cases where the issue of corporate liability, on the basis of the attribution principle, has been key.
-She is closely familiar with the difficulties that legislation such as that on which the UK government is consulting presents to multi-nationals.
+Hannah Laming is a partner at Peters and Peters Solicitors LLP, specialising in financial crime.
+She has helped corporations devise compliance regimes in relation to the UK Bribery Act, global sanctions and, most recently, the prospective offence of failing to prevent tax evasion.
+She has also been involved in a number of cases where the issue of corporate liability, on the basis of the attribution principle, has been key and is closely familiar with the difficulties the concept poses to multi-nationals.

 - Understand the UK government’s objectives and the implications for possible developments in law down the line